roszpun/vue-collapse/docs/README.md

 ### v-collapse-group

 This is a group component.
 Sometimes there is a need of creating several different accordion lists.
-Grouping list elements helps with more complex cases.
-Components stores list of all elements in the accordion.
+Grouping list elements helps with this and other different cases.

 ``` html